PrinceJudah85/progress-tracker/README.md

 An app that allows you to create and store workout logs

 ### Preface
 So I'd describe my relationship with the gym to be fairly active.
 I go more times than I don't in a given week.
-However I never have anyway of recording my workout routines and using them as reference points for my next workout.
+However I never have anyway of recording my workout routines and using them as reference points for setting goals on my next workout.
 This app solves that problem.

 ### Project Description

-Progress Tracker is essentially a digital workout journal where you're able to store previous workout logs in a database and refer to them whenever you'd like.
-It can show you the progress you've done over the last couple weeks, months or years.
+Progress Tracker is essentially a digital workout journal where you're able to store workout logs in a database and refer to them whenever you'd like.
+It can show you the progress you've made over the last couple weeks, months or years.
 A stopwatch is also included.

 ## Feature List: